Faroukhamadi/farouk-blog/src/pages/hello-world.md

 _Code snippet of Hello World_

+> "But doesn't Next.js already work with TypeScript?"

 ```js
 // say hello world 10 times in the console
 for (let i = 0; i < 10; i++) {